bluesam1/message-ai/memory-bank/activeContext.md

 - ✅ Windows-specific issues documented and solved
 - ✅ Emulator performance verified (Pixel 7, API 35)

-### For PRD 02
+### For PRD 02 (Completed)
-- ❓ Which auth method to implement first? → Email/password or Google Sign-In?
+- ✅ Which auth method to implement first? → **Implemented both simultaneously**
-- ❓ Do we need password reset flow in MVP? → Check PRD 02
+- ✅ Do we need password reset flow in MVP? → **Deferred to post-MVP (Firebase makes it easy to add later)**
-- ❓ How to handle auth state persistence? → AsyncStorage or SecureStore?
+- ✅ How to handle auth state persistence? → **Using Firebase's default persistence (no additional deps)**
+- ✅ How to resolve React version conflicts? → **Lock to React 19.1.0 exactly for RN 0.81.4 compatibility**
+- ✅ Testing library compatibility issues? → **Deferred React Native Testing Library, using Jest for unit tests**

+### For PRD 03 (Upcoming)
+- ❓ Should messages be paginated from the start? → Limit to 100 most recent?
+- ❓ How to handle message deduplication between SQLite and Firestore?
+- ❓ What's the best way to achieve 60 FPS scrolling with FlatList?
+- ❓ Should we implement typing indicators in MVP?

 ## Next Session Prep